sncosmo/sncosmo/docs/models.rst

 * ``z`` is the redshift of the source.
 * ``t0`` is the observer-frame time corresponding to the source's phase=0.

+Note that in some sources phase=0 might be at explosion while others might be at max: the definition of phase is arbitrary.
+However, observed time is always related to phase via ``time = t0 + phase / (1 + z)``

-The next,``amplitude``, is specific to the particular type of source.
-In this case the source is a simple spectral timeseries that can only be scaled up and down.
+The next, ``amplitude``, is specific to the particular type of source.
+In this case, the source is a simple spectral timeseries that can only be scaled up and down.
 Other sources could have other parameters that affect the shape of the spectrum at each phase.